-One of seven children, Gilkerson grew up in Hayward where her parents still live.
+One of seven children, Dr. Tammeil Y. Gilkerson grew up in Hayward where her parents still live.

-Gilkerson was the first in her family to attend college – obtaining a bachelor’s degree in history from the University of California, Berkeley.
-She also went on to pursue a master’s degree in counseling, and she is currently completing her doctorate in educational leadership.
+Dr. Gilkerson was the first in her family to attend college – obtaining a bachelor’s degree in history from the University of California, Berkeley.
+She went on to pursue a master’s degree in counseling.
+In September 2017, Dr. Gilkerson obtained her doctoral degree in educational leadership.

 Dr. Gilkerson began her community college career as a faculty member in psychology-counseling at Chabot College.
 She went on to be the Dean of Counseling and Matriculation at Evergreen Valley College, overseeing all of the counseling, transfer services and key categorical programs, including Disabled Students Programs and Services, EOPS/CARE & CalWorks, and the foster kinship care program.

 Dr. Gilkerson also served at San Jose City College as Interim Vice President of Academic Affairs where she championed the college’s accreditation issues.
 In addition to her work in community colleges, she served as the Academy and Education Policy Director at The Greenlining Institute and in positions at UC Berkeley in the Office of Student Life and the Early Academic Outreach Program.